amit-upadhyay-IT/fantastic-node-journey/chapter4/transport_layer/README.md

 - Provides communication session management between the nodes/computers.
 - Defines the level of service and status of the connection used when transporting data.

+# TCP and UDP
+Computers running on internet communicate to each other using either the transmission control protocol (TCP) or the User Datagram Protocol (UDP).
+When we write Java programs that communicate over the network, we are programming at the application layer.
+Typically, we don't need to concern with the TCP and UDP layers.
+Instead, we can use the classes in the java.net package.
+These classes provide system-independent networks communication.
+However, to decide which java classes our program should use, we do need to understand how TCP and UDP differ.

+## TCP [Transmission Control Protocol]

+When two applications want to communicate to each other reliably, they establish a connection and send data back and forth over the connection.
+This is analogous to making a telephone call.
+If we want to speak to a person who is in another country, a connection is established when we dial the phone number and the other party answers.
+We send data back and forth over the connection by speaking to one another over the phone lines.
+Like the phone company, TCP guarantees that data sent from one end of the connection actually gets to the other end and in the same order it was sent.
+Otherwise, an error is reported.

+TCP provides a point-to-point channel for applications that require reliable communications.
+The HTTP, FTP and Telnet are all examples of application that require a reliable communication channel.
+The order in which the data is sent and received over the network is critical to the success of these applications.
+When HTTP is used to read from a URL, the data must be received in the order in which is was sent.
+Otherwise, we end up with a jumbled HTML file, a corrupt zip file, or some other invalid information.

+**Defination**: TCP is a connection-based protocol that provides a reliable flow of data between two computers.

+Transport protocols are used to deliver information from one port to another and thereby enable communication between application programs.
+They use either a connection-oriented or connectionless method of communication.
+TCP is a connection oriented protocol and UDP is a connectionless transport protocol.

+The reliablity of communication between the source and destination programs is ensured through error-detection and error-correction mechanism that are implemented with TCP.
+TCP implements the connection as a stream of bytes from source to destination.
+This feature allows the use of the stream I/O classes provided by java.io.

+## UDP [User Datagram Protocol]

+The UDP protocols provides for communication that is not guaranteed between two applications on the network.
+UDP is not connection-based like TCP.
+But, it sends independent packets of data (called datagrams) from one application to another.
+Sending datagrams is much like sending a letter throught the postal service: The order of  delivery is not important and is not guaranteed, and each message is independent of any other.

+**Defination**: UDP is a protocol that sends independent packets of data, called datagrams, from one computer to another with no guarantees about arrival UDP is not connection-based.

+For many applications, the guarantee of reliability is critical to the success of the transfer of information from one end of the connection to the other.
+However, other forms of communication don't require such strict standards.
+In fact, they may be slowed down by the extra overhead or the reliable connection may invalidate service altogether.